 To experience the rich, vibrant hues and textures of River Rok®, visit our Natural Pebble Finish gallery and see how your pool, spa, or water feature can be transformed.

-Please, keep in mind that the color of the pool may vary due to water depth, lighting conditions at the job site, mixing and installation methods.
+Please, keep in mind that the color of the pool may vary due to water depth, lighting conditions, mixing and installation methods.
 Sample colors and photographs attached here are as accurate as modern technology can produce and can even vary depending on your monitor calibrations.

 SGM, Inc. warrants this product will perform in accordance with its intended use for a period of one (1) year from the date of manufacture.
 Any claim for a defective product must be submitted in writing to SGM, Inc., and samples of defect must be provided.
 SGM, Inc.’s sole obligation will be to replace any product determined to be defective by SGM, Inc. EXCEPT AS PROVIDED HEREIN, SGM, INC. MAKES NO OTHER REPRESENTATION OR WARRANTY OF ANY KIND, INCLUDING ANY WARRANTY OF MERCHANTABILITY OR FITNESS FOR PARTICULAR PURPOSE.
 IN NO EVENT SHALL SGM, INC. BE LIABLE FOR DAMAGES OF ANY KIND OR NATURE, WHETHER ARISING BY CONTRACT, TORT OR OTHERWISE.
 SGM, INC.’S SOLE OBLIGATION WILL BE TO REPLACE ANY PRODUCT DETERMINED BY SGM, INC. TO BE DEFECTIVE.
 Customers may acquire an extended five-year commercial or ten-year residential warranty.